subnetter/subnet-docs/docs/intro/intro.md

 Any user may move at-will from its current service provider to a new service provider with minimal service disruption.
 :::

 This is a core Subnet design principle that was established to prevent the creation of a monopoly of digital communications and social media service providers.
-This federated architecture is enabled by open standard network protocol and by a new buisness model for providers to profit from the services they provide to end users.
+This federated architecture is enabled by open standard network protocol and by a new business model for providers to profit from the services they provide to end users.

 ---